What is a Pousada?

 "A small, independently owned, totally unique place to stay in Brazil"

 There is no direct translation in English for the Brazilian type of “pousada”.
 Whilst in Portugal the term refers to luxury accommodation in restored historical buildings, the Brazilian pousada concept and price range is much wider.
 A pousada in Brazil could be what in other places would be considered a bed and breakfast, but it could equally well be something more akin to a guesthouse, inn, eco-lodge or boutique hotel.
 In its simplest form it is really just a place to "pousar" or land.
+Over recent years a new concept of " pousada de charme" has arisen which refers to pousadas with something extra special about them, often in terms of unique and indiviidual room design incorporating local materials.
+Pousadas featured on the site designated as " Alison's Top Picks" all fall into this new category.

 There are no statistics to say how many pousadas there are in Brazil but the number certainly runs into thousands, and outside big cities the pousada is by far the most common form of accommodation available.
 What sets Brazilian pousadas truly apart from hotels and resorts is that they are all small (fewer than 40 suites) and independently owned; what sets the "Hidden Pousadas" apart from other pousadas is the unique beauty of each of the ones we recommend, the quality of the design, the personal treatment and the wonderful experience they offer to anyone wanting to really discover Brazil.